A guide to our website licensing

 • used commercially and non-commercially, for example by combining it with other information, or by including it in your own product or application.

-You don’t need to worry about removing our branding as use of this is covered where it’s an integral part of the content we’ve provided.
+You don’t need to worry about removing our branding on the lesson content as the use of this is covered where it’s an integral part of the content we’ve provided.

 Collection 2 third-party copyright example